j-blue-arz/labyrinth/documentation/ADRs/adr-012-view-architecture-revisited.md

 A common design decision for Vue applications is to distinguish between presentational and container components.
 Presentation components are concerned with how things look, container components with how things work.
 The former receive data with props, and send signals with $emit.
 The latter listen to these signals, mutate their own state and forward it as data props to the presentational components.
 The presentational components never mutate state directly.
 VueJS has a framework, Vuex, which implements this pattern.

-One question is how the game logic defining component, currently the GameContainer, and the API communication are related.
+One question is how the game logic defining component, currently the `GameContainer`, and the API communication are related.
 Is the API communication a Vue component of its own, or will it be simple JS class?
-Will it be a member of the GameContainer, or will it be an outer layer around the GameContainer?
+Will it be a member of the `GameContainer`, or will it be an outer layer around the `GameContainer`?

 Another question is how and where the following required tasks are achieved:
 * Polling the API for updates